 If one or more than one of these conditions is not met, then the matter is not a State aid.

-Early Consideration of State Aid Essential
+Early consideration of State Aid is essential

 It is crucial that public bodies fully consider the State Aid implications of a proposal at the earliest stage possible.
 This allows the measure to be designed or tweaked to fit within the State Aid Rules, and thus avoid potential serious problems later.